jina-ai/examples/example_template.md

 ### Download data (optional)

-In this example we use a subset of the [Wikipedia Sentences dataset from Kaggle].
+In this example we use a subset of the [Wikipedia Sentences dataset from Kaggle](https://www.kaggle.com/mikeortman/wikipedia-sentences).
 It is stored in the `data` folder.

 You also have the option to download the full dataset and get a better search experience.
 To do that, follow these steps: